 Professor of English at the University at Buffalo since 1988, where I teach twentieth and twenty-first century literature.
-My research interests include postmodern fiction, transnational politics and the novel of globalization, literature after 9/11, multimodal literature, film adaptation of the novel, postmodern theory, literature and science, literature and film of migration, poetry and poetics.
+My research interests include postmodern fiction, transnational politics and the global novel, literature after 9/11, multimodality in literature, film adaptation of the novel, postmodern theory, literature and science, literature and film of migration, poetry and poetics.

 My book, Design & Debris: A Chaotics of Postmodern American Fiction, received the Elizabeth Agee Prize in American Literature from the University of Alabama Press in 2002.
 Unending Design: The Forms of Postmodern Poetry was published by Cornell University Press in 1991 and released as an e-book in 2016.
 Book chapters and articles on a wide range of contemporary fiction and poetry have appeared in American Literature in Transition: 1990-2000, Passage (Denmark), Modern Fiction Studies, Critique: Studies in Contemporary Fiction, The Cambridge Companion to Don DeLillo, The Holodeck in the Garden: Science and Technology in Contemporary American Fiction, the Dictionary of Literary Biography, Sagetrieb, and The Review of Contemporary Fiction, among others.